 Parties acknowledge that an SNS Working Group Report ("Plan to Assist in Recruitment of DOE Laboratory Employees for the Spallation Neutron Source Project") was approved by the DOE Director of Office and Science as a pilot program and was implemented on September 1, 1999.
-The SNS pilot will be evaluated on a periodic basis.
+The SNS pilot will expire on June 30, 2006.
+All employees who were hired under the pilot program will retain their eligibility for those eligible SNS Pilot program benefits.